 Diagnosis: Mesothelioma shares a lot of symptoms with other diseases, so diagnosing it is tricky.
 Your doctor might order X-rays of your chest, or do a CT scan to look for signs of asbestos exposure.
-He might also do a PET scan to find out where the cancer has spread.
-All of these imaging tests can help him see if something is wrong.
-If so, he’ll have to take a small lung tissue sample (biopsy) to know for sure if it’s mesothelioma.
+They might also do a PET scan to find out where the cancer has spread.
+All of these imaging tests can help them see if something is wrong.
+If so, they’ll have to take a small lung tissue sample (biopsy) to know for sure if it’s mesothelioma.

 Treatment: It’ll depend on how advanced your cancer is.
 Your doctor may perform more imaging tests to figure out what stage of the disease you’re in.
 There are four stages.
 The higher the number, the more the cancer has spread.

 If it’s in the early stages, you might need surgery.
 It can sometimes cure the cancer.
 In other cases, it just helps reduce your symptoms.
 You might also need chemotherapy, or "chemo."
 This can be used alone or before surgery to help shrink your cancer or to keep it from spreading as fast.
 It can also sometimes be used after surgery to reduce the chance of the cancer coming back.
 Radiation therapy after surgery might help kill any cancer cells that are still in your body.